Spirits2Go/Project-X/README.md

 <br  />

-## Instruction and Step-by-step guide
+## Instruction and step-by-step guide

 The Booking Management Application is designed to facilitate hotel searches, reservations, and administrative management in a user-friendly Python environment.
 The application supports different user roles, each with specific functionalities tailored to their needs.